intoli/user-agents/README.md

 ### Generating Multiple User Agents With The Same Filters

-There is some computational overhead involved with applying a set of filters, so it's far more efficient to reuse the filter initialization when you need to generate many user agents based on the same filters.
+There is some computational overhead involved with applying a set of filters, so it's far more efficient to reuse the filter initialization when you need to generate many user agents with the same configuration.
 You can call any initialized `UserAgent` instance like a function, and it will generate a new random instance with the same filters (you can also call `userAgent.random()` if you're not a fan of the shorthand).

 ```javascript